Native Grass Management

 - When the settlers first made their way west from the founding colonies, they were greeted with a wide expanse of native grasses across the plains and prairies.
 Having evolved in the Americas, they needed no watering or fertilizing to thrive.

-- In an effort to reduce water usage, as well as the need for mowing, fertilizing and pest management, HOAs and homeowners often consider the replacement of mowed, irrigated turf with native grass species.
+- To reduce water usage, as well as the need for mowing, fertilizing and pest management, HOAs and homeowners often consider the replacement of mowed, irrigated turf with native grass species.

 - These areas are often referred to as “native grass” areas because their unmowed appearance sometimes looks like that of a native prairie.